chaoss/metrics/4_Value.md

 # Metric: Value

+Goal: Identify the value of a project.

-Activity Metric | Description
+Metric | Question
 --- | ---
-Codebase Cost | An estimate of the market cost to develop the functionality of the project.
-For example: [OpenHub](https://blog.openhub.net/project_codebase_cost/)
+Codebase Cost | What is an estimate of the market cost to develop the functionality of the project? (e.g., [OpenHub](https://blog.openhub.net/project_codebase_cost/))
-Software Downloads | Number of project software downloads Downloads of Non-software Artifacts | Number of downloads of non-software artifacts (e.g. documentation, sample apps, test suites, etc.)
+Software Downloads | What is the number of project software downloads?
+Downloads of Non-software Artifacts | What is the number of downloads of non-software artifacts? (e.g., documentation, sample apps, test suites, etc.)
-Installs | Number of software installations of the project Number of Active Users | Number of active users of the project Commercial Offerings | Availability of commercial products or services based on the project Availability of Add-on Products | Availability of 3rd party plug-ins, modules, utilities, etc. that provide additional functionality for the project's software
+Installs | What is the number of software installations of the project?
+Number of Active Users | What is the number of active users of the project?
+Commercial Offerings | What is the availability of commercial products or services based on the project?
+Availability of Add-on Products | What is the availability of 3rd party plug-ins, modules, utilities, etc. that provide additional functionality for the project's software?
-V-index | An index of project's first-order and second-order downstream dependencies.
-The definition of the v-index is that a project with a v-index of *h* has *h* downstream dependent projects each of which has *h* downstream dependencies themselves.
-For example: A project vith a v-index of 15 is a dependency for 15 other project which themselves have at least 15 downstream dependencies themselves.
+V-index | What is the index of project's first-order and second-order downstream dependencies?

 **Disclaimer:**
-The activity metrics listed are not meant to represent a fully comprehensive list.
-It is fully expected that this list will evolve as people have insights and thoughts about the activity metrics that comprise Value.
+The name/question pairs listed are not meant to represent a fully comprehensive list.
+It is expected that this list will evolve as people have insights and thoughts about the name/question pairs that comprise Value.

 **Tooling:**
-The activity metrics are intended to be a starting point for community health related tooling.
-It is expected that the activity metrics will evolve based on the ability (or inability) of tooling to successfully implement the activity metrics.
+The name/question pairs are intended to be a starting point for CHAOSS-related software.
+It is expected that this list will evolve based on the ability (or inability) of software to successfully implement the specific name/question pairs.

 **Background:**
-The activity metrics have been identified based on workshops at the Open Source Leadership and the Open Source Summit North America.
-In addition, the activity metrics are based on active CHAOSS mailing list conversations.
-The activity metrics listed here are the result of compiling the discussions to data.
+The name/question pairs have been identified based CHAOSS-related outreach activities.
 We thank everyone who participated.

 **How to contribute:**
-- To advance the document, please see [CONTRIBUTING.md][contrib]
+- To advance the document, fork the repo, make your changes, create a pull request see [CONTRIBUTING.md][contrib]
-- To learn about the CHAOSS Community, please visit the [CHAOSS Website](https://chaoss.community)
+- To ask questions or make comments, post to our [mailing list][ml], join our weekly [Hangout call][ho], or open an [issue on GitHub][issue].

 [contrib]: .github/CONTRIBUTING.md
 [ml]: https://wiki.linuxfoundation.org/chaoss/metrics#mail-list